MikkelSchubert/paleomix/docs/phylo_pipeline/usage.rst

 Groups are optional, and may be used either for the sake of the reader, or to specify a group of samples in lists of samples, e.g. when excluding samples form a subsequent step, when filtering singletons, or when rooting phylogenetic trees (see below)

-For a given sample with name S, and a prefix with name P, the pipeline will expect files to be located at ./data/samples/*S*.*P*.bam, or at ./data/samples/*S*.*P*.realigned.bam if the "Realigned" option is enabled (see below).
+For a given sample with name S, and a prefix with name P, the pipeline will expect files to be located at ./data/samples/*S*.*P*.bam.

 Regions of interest